 - Under AB 2248 students that are awarded a Cal Grant A or B need to take 15 semester units, or 30 semester units per academic year to graduate in four years.
-Cal Grant awards are limited to four academic years, except for students enrolled in an institutionally required five-year undergraduate program or for students with baccalaureate degrees admitted to and enrolled in a program of professional teacher preparation.
+Cal Grant awards are limited to four academic years, except for students enrolled in an institutionally required five-year undergraduate program, or students with baccalaureate degrees admitted to and enrolled in a program of professional teacher preparation.
 Students who wish to retain some of their Cal Grant allocation for use at a 4-year college should contact the Cuesta financial aid office for more information.

 How to apply for the Cal Grant

 - Fill out a FAFSA or a California Dream Act application before March 2;

 - Ensure that a certified GPA was sent* to the California Student Aid Commission before March 2; AND

 - Complete the application process with Cuesta.